Beech Bark Canker

 Higher magnification of the red perithecia formed on the cankered area.

-As the disease progresses, more cankers develop and cankers get bigger.
+As the disease progresses, more cankers develop and coalesce.
 Beech bark disease eventually kills the tree.